egrommet/Computational-Journalism-Publishers-Workbench/Spatial/README.md

 1. Open a terminal and type

 	./install-all.bash

-2. When the run completes, examine file 'packages.log' for errors.
+1. When the run completes, examine file 'packages.log' for errors.
 There should be no messages of the form 'ERROR:'.
-You can ignore this warning: 'In update.views(c("Spatial")) : The following packages are not available: RPyGeo
+You can ignore this warning: 'In update.views(c("Spatial")) : The following packages are not available: RPyGeo'.
-'.
-[Open an issue on Github](https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/issues/new) if you have any questions or problems.
+1. [Open an issue on Github](https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/issues/new) if you have any questions or problems.

 ## Upstream Projects
 * [GDAL - Geospatial Data Abstraction Library](http://www.gdal.org/)